hanickadot/cpp-tutorial/03-calling-functions.md

 * Last resort
 	* Ellipsis argument

 Functions are sorted by rank, and if there is only such function which is in the best rank is selected, if there are multiple function, the call is *ambigous*.

-#### Templated functions

-Templated functions has a bit lower priority, in case of *ambigious* call, the non-template function should be selected.
+If functions has multiple arguments, calculate sum of ranks and select the function with the lowest number, if there are multiple candidates with same score, the call is *ambigious* and error.

 ## Access check